 - Variable vs construct

-A variable is a trait or characteristics that is measurable and that varies.
+A variable is a trait or characteristic that is measurable and that varies.
 Common examples include height, weight, income, grade level, gender, etc. All of these examples of variables can be measured, which means that the information can be recorded by the researcher, and they vary, which means their values on individual cases are different.
 If the principle of measurement or variable is violated then the concept is not a variable.

 Categorical and Continuous Variables